canonical/netplan/doc/netplan.md

 :    Enable wake on LAN.
 Off by default.

-     **Note:** This will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
-Match devices by MAC when setting wake on LAN.

 ``emit-lldp`` (bool) – since **0.99**

 :    (networkd backend only) Whether to emit LLDP packets.
 Off by default.

 ``receive-checksum-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the hardware offload for
+:    (networkd backend only) If set to true (false), the hardware offload for
-     checksumming of ingress network packets is enabled.
+     checksumming of ingress network packets is enabled (disabled).
 When unset, the kernel's default will be used.

 ``transmit-checksum-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the hardware offload for
+:    (networkd backend only) If set to true (false), the hardware offload for
-     checksumming of egress network packets is enabled.
+     checksumming of egress network packets is enabled (disabled).
 When unset, the kernel's default will be used.

 ``tcp-segmentation-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the TCP Segmentation
+:    (networkd backend only) If set to true (false), the TCP Segmentation
-     Offload (TSO) is enabled.
+     Offload (TSO) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``tcp6-segmentation-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the TCP6 Segmentation
+:    (networkd backend only) If set to true (false), the TCP6 Segmentation
-     Offload (tx-tcp6-segmentation) is enabled.
+     Offload (tx-tcp6-segmentation) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``generic-segmentation-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the Generic Segmentation
+:    (networkd backend only) If set to true (false), the Generic Segmentation
-     Offload (GSO) is enabled.
+     Offload (GSO) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``generic-receive-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the Generic Receive
+:    (networkd backend only) If set to true (false), the Generic Receive
-     Offload (GRO) is enabled.
+     Offload (GRO) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``large-receive-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true, the Generic Receive
+:    (networkd backend only) If set to true (false), the Large Receive Offload
-     Offload (GRO) is enabled.
+     (LRO) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``openvswitch`` (mapping) – since **0.100**